 - 1) How to define and identify a collection of UEs forming a dynamic ad-hoc group that should use the same EAS and/or same local part of DN and/or same DNAI.
 The dynamic ad-hoc group, agreed between the 5GC and the AF (e.g. as part of a SLA) can be managed only by AF or be synchronized by both AF and 5GC using agreed targeting information.

 - 2) How to inform the SMF the information of the same EAS and/or same local part of DN and/or same DNAI to be used.
-The information of the same EAS and/or same local part of DN and/or same DNAI to be used can be determined by the AF and sent to the 5GC for maintaining and using, or can be determined by the 5GC and maintained within 5GC.
+The information of the same EAS and/or same local part of DN and/or same DNAI to be used can be determined by the AF and sent to the 5GC for maintaining and using (corresponding to AF selection of common EAS/DNAI), or can be determined by the 5GC and maintained within 5GC (corresponding to 5GC selection of common EAS/DNAI).
 For the AF-determined DNAI/EAS, it can be sent to the UE via application layer which is out of scope of 3GPP SA2, it can also be sent to the 5GC for the routing decisions for traffic of PDU Session and the DNS handling rule decision.